Shawshank01/xAI-native/README.md

 ### 3. Interact with the App

    - Type a question in the textarea.
    - Press **Enter** or click **Send** to submit.
    - See responses rendered with Markdown formatting below.
    - **Switch between light and dark mode** using the "Switch Theme" button, or let the app follow your system's default theme automatically.
    - **Switch between Grok-3 and Grok-3 Mini models** using the "Thinking" button above the input.
 The current model is shown as a hint below the button.
+   - **Switch to Grok-2 Image model** using the "Image Generation" button to generate images based on your prompt (e.g., "A view in space").
+Generated images will be displayed in the response area.
    - **All conversation history is shown as dialog bubbles** for improved readability.
    - **Context is preserved**: The AI will remember previous messages in the session until you close the browser tab.

 ---

-## Features
+### Features

    - **User-Friendly Interface**: Responsive layout with a styled input area and result display.
    - **Markdown Rendering**: Uses `marked` to parse and render formatted responses.
    - **Streaming Support**: Displays API responses in real-time.
    - **Error Handling**: Friendly error messages for network or API issues.
    - **Secure Key Management**: Uses `.env` to protect your API key.
    - **Dark Mode**: Automatically detects your system's color scheme and applies dark or light mode.
 You can also manually switch themes with the "Switch Theme" button.
    - **Model Switching**: Use the "Thinking" button to toggle between Grok-3 and Grok-3 Mini models.
 The button stays highlighted when Grok-3 Mini is active, and a hint below the button shows the current model.
+   - **Image Generation**: Use the "Image Generation" button to switch to the Grok-2 Image model for generating images based on your text prompt.
+Images are displayed in the chat.
    - **Chat Bubbles/Dialog Boxes**: User and AI messages are shown in visually distinct dialog bubbles for easy reading.
    - **Persistent Conversation Context**: The conversation history is stored in your browser session and sent to the AI for context-aware responses.
    - **Clean Code Structure**: All JavaScript is in `script.js` (no inline scripts in HTML).

 ---